Howie Schwab: Career

-Schwab is a native of Baldwin, New York.
-A 1982 graduate of St. John's University, Schwab served as the editor-in-chief of College & Pro Football News Weekly in the mid-1980s before joining ESPN in 1987.
-By 1995, he was the coordinating producer for the network's website, ESPN.com.
+By 1995, Schwab was the coordinating producer for ESPN's website.
 Beginning in 1998, Schwab served as a coordinating producer for ESPN studio production, which entailed duties on programs including SportsCenter and Outside the Lines.
-Schwab also served as the resident Couch Potato on ESPN's First Take, on which he discussed the top sports television programming each weekend, evaluating the TV lineups of Friday, Saturday, and Sunday on a 1–5 bags of chips rating system.
-Schwab also appeared with Merril Hoge and Matthew Berry on ESPNEWS' Sunday Fantasy Insider.
+Schwab also served as the resident Couch Potato on ESPN's First Take, on which he discussed and evaluated the top sports TV programming with a 1–5 bags of chips rating system.
+Schwab also appeared with Merril Hoge and Matthew Berry on ESPNEWS Fantasy Insider.